Search the site

 Stimulate Your Child's Brain

 A child is born with a fully developed brain.
-How the brain matures further depends on the environment around him.
+How the brain matures further depends on the environment around him or her.
+Find tips for stimulating child's brain the right way.

 The brain is one of the first organs to be built while your child is still in your womb.
 When he is born, his brain comprises of a billion brain cells.
 From the time he is born, your child's brain is constantly working and learning new things.
 This is a lifelong process.
 The brain's learning ability is greatly influenced by both external and internal factors.